LanaYoobee/LIS/README.md

 * All code was written in Qt Creator.
 * All data is stored in a SQLite database.
-* Password protection is from https://github.com/andreybutov/qt-bcrypt
+* Password protection algorithm from https://github.com/andreybutov/qt-bcrypt
+* Initial books data set from https://www.kaggle.com/datasets/saurabhbagchi/books-dataset

 ## Usage